codesmithtech/checkout/README.md

 # Checkout Simple Website

+A live install of this repo can be found here: https://checkout.davidsmith.dev

 This project consists of a _very_ simple website and an infrastructure stack to serve that website with scalability in mind.

 AWS Lambda has been selected to host the application code as it: